 We have contracted with various vendors to provide research and development services.
 The terms of these agreements usually require an initiation fee and monthly or periodic payments over the term of the agreement, ranging from two months to 36 months.
 The costs to be incurred are estimated and are subject to revision.
-As of March 31, 2011, the total contract value of these agreements was approximately \$17,812,861 and we have made payments totaling \$7,040,380 under the terms of the agreements as of March 31, 2011.
+As of March 31, 2012, the total contract value of these agreements was approximately \$19,500,806 and we have made payments totaling \$15,966,257 under the terms of the agreements.
 All of these agreements may be terminated by either party upon appropriate notice as stipulated in the respective agreements.

-On September 9, 2010, we and three of our key executives entered into Amended and Restated Employment Agreements.
-The Amended and Restated Employment Agreements replace the prior employment contracts entered into on August 10, 2009.
-We entered into the Amended and Restated Employment Agreements in order to provide the key executives with: (i) an automatic one year renewal upon the expiration of the initial three year term and upon each consecutive year term unless such employment with the Company is terminated earlier by the Company or the executives; (ii) an annual base salary adjustment for inflation as determined by the Consumer Price Index subject to review by the Company's Compensation Committee; (iii) an increase in the Company provided life insurance coverage from an amount equal to two times the executive's annual base salary to an amount equal to four times the executive's annual base salary; and (iv) a one-time cash payment, subject to applicable withholding requirements under applicable state and federal law, in an amount equal to the executive's increased income tax costs as a result of payments made to the executive by the Company under the change of control provisions of the Amended and Restated Employment Agreement.
-Other than these changes, the new contracts have substantially similar terms to the executive's prior employment agreements.
-The agreements result in annual commitments of \$200,000, \$350,000 and \$250,000, respectively.
+We and three of our key executives maintain Amended and Restated Employment in order to provide the key executives with: (i) an automatic one year renewal upon the expiration of the initial three year term and upon each consecutive year term unless such employment with the Company is terminated earlier by the Company or the executives; (ii) an annual base salary adjustment for inflation as determined by the Consumer Price Index subject to review by the Company's Compensation Committee; (iii) an increase in the Company provided life insurance coverage from an amount equal to two times the executive's annual base salary; and (iv) a one-time cash payment, subject to applicable withholding requirements under applicable state and federal law, in an amount equal to the executive's increased income tax costs as a result of payments made to the executive by the Company under the change of control provisions of the Amended and Restated Employment Agreement.
+Other than these changes, the new contracts have substantially similar terms to the executives' prior employment agreements.
+The agreements result in annual commitments of \$350,000, \$250,000 and \$200,000, respectively.

 On May 21, 2009, the Company entered into a one year agreement to use lab space commencing on July 1, 2009.
 The Company agreed to pay monthly payments of \$4,554 from October 1, 2009 to June 30, 2010.
-The agreement has been renewed for a one year term commencing on July 1, 2010 with the same payment schedule.
+The agreement has been renewed for a one year term commencing on July 1, 2011 with the same payment schedule.